zmarffy/apt-repo/README.md

 ## Tips

 - Why not host your repo on an Amazon S3 bucket?
-Mount it to your computer using `s3fs`.
-You can even [enable auth](https://stackoverflow.com/questions/3091084/does-amazon-s3-support-http-request-with-basic-authentication)
+Mount it to your computer using [`s3fs`](http://manpages.ubuntu.com/manpages/xenial/man1/s3fs.1.html).
+You can even [enable auth](https://stackoverflow.com/questions/3091084/does-amazon-s3-support-http-request-with-basic-authentication) if you do that

+- Why not completely avoid spending money and use the "host-on-GitHub" feature

 ## Missing features